2026 Foundation Leadership Forum: Schedule

 1:00 – 2:30 PM | Roadmap to Success for Future Foundation Executives

 Assuming a foundation CEO role for the first time presents unique challenges.
-First-time CEOs need to navigate solid or dotted line relationships with an institution president and a foundation board while overseeing functions that may encompass fundraising, alumni relations, endowment management, HR, IT, accounting, real estate, and entrepreneurial ventures .
-Add in the complexities of donor relations, athletics, and a rapidly evolving regulatory climate compound the challenges.
+First-time CEOs need to navigate solid or dotted-line relationships with an institution president and a foundation board while overseeing functions that may encompass fundraising, alumni relations, endowment management, human resources, information technology, accounting, real estate, and entrepreneurial ventures.
+The complexities of donor relations, athletics, and a rapidly evolving regulatory climate compound the challenges.
 This workshop will help future foundation leaders prepare for the next stage in their careers and navigate the search and succession processes.

 (This session is intended for senior foundation staff below the level of chief executive who aspire to become a foundation CEO.)